Titanium perchlorate

-Titanium perchlorate is a molecular compound of titanium and perchlorate groups with formula Ti(ClO4)4.
+Titanium perchlorate, or more precisely titanium(IV) perchlorate, is a molecular compound of titanium and perchlorate groups with formula Ti(ClO4)4.
 Anhydrous titanium perchlorate decomposes explosively at 130 °C and melts at 85 °C with a slight decomposition.
-It can sublime in a vacuum as low as 70 °C, and can form vapour at up to 120°.
-Titanium perchlorate is quite volatile.
-It has density 2.35.
-It decomposes to TiO2, ClO2 and dioxygen O2 Also TiO(ClO4)2 is formed during decomposition.

-Ti(ClO4)4 → TiO2 + 4ClO2 + 3O2 ΔH=+6 kcal/mol.
+It sublimes in a vacuum as low as 70 °C. Being a molecular with four perchlorate ligands, it is an unusual example of a transition metal perchlorate complex.

 Properties

-The Ti(ClO4)4 molecule has the perchlorate groups bidentately bonded to the titanium atom via two oxygen atoms.
+In Ti(ClO4)4, the four perchlorate groups binds as bidentate ligands.
+Thus the Ti center is bound to eight oxygen atoms.
 So the molecule could also be called tetrakis(perchlorato-O,O)titanium(IV).